Pittsburgh Distracted Driving Lawyers

 Do you have a distracted driving lawyer near me?

 Carmody and Ging is located at 801 Vinial Street in Pittsburgh, on the 3rd floor of the Deutschtown Center building.
-We’re right across the street from Penn Brewery.
+We’re on the North Shore, right across the street from Penn Brewery.
 You can park close to our office.
 You can also take a bus to the stop on Troy Hill Road, around the corner from our office.
 If you’re too injured to travel, we can make other arrangements including speaking through a video conference or coming to see you in the hospital or rehab facility.

 We understand how concerned and anxious you are.
 Rest assured that our lawyers will calmly answer all your questions and work, step-by-step, to hold the distracted driver accountable for your injuries or the death of a loved one.